julkue/mark.js/src/docs/api/general.md

 `document.getElementById()` or `document.querySelector()`), an array containing
 multiple single elements, or a NodeList.

-If for example you'd like to highlight matches in a div with a class `test` then you'd have to use:
+If for example you'd like to highlight matches in a div with a class `context` then you'd have to use:

 ```javascript
 var instance = new Mark(document.querySelector("div.context"));